 9. RMC Wireless Network

 For coverage and connection details, see the CIS website.

 10. Telephone Services and Voicemail Accounts

 Your office will contain at least one phone, which you will likely have to share with your office mates.
 CIS looks after in-service support requests for the phone (e.g. connection problems).
 In all likelihood, you'll be assigned an office that is already partially occupied.
 If this is the case, then your phone should already have a voicemail account and you'll have to obtain the password from your office mate.
 If this is not the case, then call 4468 to have a voicemail account activated.
 A link to the user guide for the voicemail service is provided on the CIS website

 11. Other useful information regarding telephone services is as follows:

-- for calls within RMCC or the base, simply dial the four-digit extension;
+- for calls within RMC or the base, simply dial the four-digit extension;

 - for outside, local call dial "89" followed by the ten-digit number;

 - for long distance commercial calls dial "89" followed by "1", and the ten-digit number.